LoginRadius/engineering-portal/content/blog/three-ways-to-do-crud-operations-on-redis/index.md

 For users that do not like working with command-line interfaces, the first tool introduced in this blog is a GUI interface called RedisInsight.
 This can be found [here](https://redislabs.com/redis-enterprise/redis-insight/).
 After filling in their download form and installing, running the application will start a server on the localhost, which you can access with a browser.

-After installing and running the application, you will be able to add the connection information for your Redis instance.
+After installing and running the application, you will add the connection information for your Redis instance.
 If running a local instance of Redis, the connection information in the image will typically suffice.
 If connecting to a remote instance, you might need to fill in some additional details for TLS, such as connection certificates.

 ![Connect](connect.png)